Meaning of life: Jainism

 Jainism is a religion originating in ancient India, its ethical system promotes self-discipline above all else.
 Through following the ascetic teachings of Jina, a human achieves enlightenment (perfect knowledge).
 Jainism divides the universe into living and non-living beings.
 Only when the living becomes attached to the non-living does suffering result.
 Therefore, happiness is the result of self-conquest and freedom from external objects.
 The meaning of life may then be said to be to use the physical body to achieve self-realization and bliss.

 Jains believe that every human is responsible for his or her actions and all living beings have an eternal soul, jiva.
 Jains believe all souls are equal because they all possess the potential of being liberated and attaining Moksha.
-The Jain view of karma is that every action, every word, every thought produces has effect on the soul.
+The Jain view of karma is that every action, every word, every thought has effect on the soul.

 Jainism includes strict adherence to ahimsa (or ahinsā), a form of nonviolence that goes far beyond vegetarianism.
 Jains refuse food obtained with unnecessary cruelty.
 Many practice a lifestyle similar to veganism due to the violence of modern dairy farms, and others exclude root vegetables from their diets in order to preserve the lives of the plants from which they eat.